Ion Vinea: Facla years

 In March 1934, after the Iron Guard's Nicadori assassinated Premier Ion G. Duca, Vinea opined in Facla that fascism's quest for a dictatorship was senseless: Romanian democracy, being "corrupt and catastrophic", was "in reality a dictatorship".
 (As noted by historian Zigu Ornea, Vinea "consciously exaggerated" the point, so as to attack both fascism and his old National Liberal enemies.)
+According to fellow journalist Paul Teodorescu, Vinea "the democrat, with pronounced sympathies toward the workers' movement," exposed himself to the far-right's retribution once he questioned "totalitarian obscurantism".
 On October 5, 1934 (or in 1936, according to Vinea and Carandino), Facla was nearly destroyed by the LANC, an attack which left Vinea physically injured.
-In 1936, Stahl was disfigured in a road accident.
+In another incident, recounted by Dianu, a "crazed man" visited the offices brandishing a revolver, and threatened to kill Vinea for publishing articles which "keep making references to me".
+He averted this crisis by congratulating his assailant for his "deductive intelligence", winning his confidence and camaradery, and then sending him on his way.
+Another tense moment came in 1936, when Stahl was disfigured in a road accident.
 Vinea became unfaithful, pursuing "complicated" affairs with other women, but also frequenting the Bucharest brothels.

 Critical recognition of Vinea's work first peaked in 1937, when Șerban Cioculescu penned a monograph on him and the "centrist position" of his poetry, calling him "a classic of the literary movement."
 A minor scandal occurred in modernist circles when Carandino allowed Eugène Ionesco to publish a Facla piece calling Vinea "the greatest Romanian poet", next to whom "Tudor Arghezi is not worth a damn."
 Vinea himself issued a disclaimer, carried in his own newspaper.
 Spurred on by Alexandru Rosetti, he was working on a definitive edition of his verse, to be published by Editura Fundațiilor Regale as Ora fântânilor ("The Hour of Fountains").
 He soon tired of the project, and the manuscript lingered in the archives for three more decades.
 Also in 1937, the far-right National Christian Party came to power, fully censoring Facla's content.
 Around that time, Vinea established clandestine links with the Zionist underground, informing them about German funds laundered through Romanil Company, which went to finance Romania's far-right; his contact was Jean Cohen, who reported to Tivadar Fischer.